Tens of thousands of daily visitors start heading to Tybee Island

 TYBEE ISLAND, Ga.
 (WSAV) – It is spring break in the South, which means visitors are flocking to the area’s tourist destinations and beaches, including Tybee Island.

-Two Saturdays ago when temperatures neared the 80s, Gillen says there were 12 thousand cars, which means there may have been up to 30 thousand people.
+Two Saturdays ago, when temperatures neared the 80s, Gillen says there were 12,000 cars, which means there may have been up to 30,000 people.

 On a sunny Monday, News 3 was there as visitors milled around shops and the beach.
 They say it is not as packed as other Florida beaches currently facing floods of people and a mandated curfew.

-“Not too bad, not too much traffic,” noted Gwinnet visitor Heather Maddox.
+“Not too bad, not too much traffic,” noted Gwinnett visitor Heather Maddox.

 Staff at businesses like Dizzy Deans say summertime visitors mean summer-like sales numbers.
 Tammy Mooney works at the shop.

 Gillen says the old Marine Science Center is currently undergoing renovation to craft a more visible police presence.
-Crews are transforming the building into a substation for the Tybee Island Police Depaertment.
+Crews are transforming the building into a substation for the Tybee Island Police Department.

-It is also an new host for lifeguards, parking services and code enforcement officers.
+It is also a new host for lifeguards, parking services and code enforcement officers.

-Upstairs, 6 high-tech cameras and a video monitoring system will help police watch the beach at all times.
+Upstairs, six high-tech cameras and a video monitoring system will help police watch the beach at all times.

 Gillen says bathrooms attached to the building will also be remodeled in an attempt to make the south end a safer destination.